 The Lawrence Lifeline Project is a comprehensive approach to lowering suicide risk factors and enhancing protective factors, including life skills and social networking, among Lawrence students.
-The project will develop and implement culturally competent activites that strengthen infrastructure, and provide training and educational outreach tailored to the unique needs of our campus.
+The project will develop and implement culturally competent activities that strengthen infrastructure, and provide training and educational outreach tailored to the unique needs of our campus.
 Ongoing evaluation falls under three categories:

-•The outcomes evaluation is essential for determining the degree to which proposed objectives and noncomitant activites are producing the results we expect.
+•The outcomes evaluation is essential for determining the degree to which proposed objectives and noncomitant activities are producing the results we expect.
 At a general level, the outcomes evaluation will allow us to determine whether we have created a “systematic and sustainable structure” and “changed campus culture” in ways that support and encourage a healthier community.

 - 2010 Lawrence Student Suicide Prevention Survey (pdf)

 - Sample Demographics (pdf)

 •Process evaluations will provide valuable insight on a) whether our efforts are unfolding as planned, b) where (and why) adjustments or changes may be needed, c) the effect of these changes on project objectives and outcome, d) whether staff are fulfilling their responsibilities and participants are receiving appropriate training and services in a supportive context, and e) how efficiently and effectively funds and resources are being used.

 •Cross-site evaluation involves two third-party research firms contracted by SAMHSA – ICF MACRO and Westat.
 As a requirement for receiving the grant, we are responsible for providing information to SAMHSA about funded projects located in different sites across the country.

 - 2010 Suicide Prevention Exposure, Awareness, and Knowledge Survey (SPEAKS) (pdf)

 - 2010 Campus Infrastructure Key Informant Interviews (CIFI) Report